Laity

-In religious organizations, the laity (/ˈleɪəti/) — individually a layperson, layman or laywoman — consists of all members who are not part of the clergy, usually including any non-ordained members of religious orders, e.g., a nun or a lay brother.
+In religious organizations, the laity (/ˈleɪəti/) – individually a layperson, layman or laywoman – consists of all members who are not part of the clergy, usually including any non-ordained members of religious orders, e.g., a nun or a lay brother.

 In secular usage, by extension, a layperson is a person who is not qualified in a given profession or is not an expert in a particular field.
 The phrase "layman's terms" is used to refer to plain language that is understandable to the everyday person, as opposed to specialised terminology understood only by a professional.

 Terms such as lay priest, lay clergy and lay nun were once used in certain Buddhist cultures, especially Japanese, to indicate ordained persons who continued to live in the wider community instead of retiring to a monastery.
 Some Christian churches utilise lay preachers, who preach but are not clergy.
 The Church of Jesus Christ of Latter-day Saints uses the term lay priesthood to emphasise that its local congregational leaders are unpaid.

 Etymology

 The word laity means "common people" and comes from the λαϊκός, meaning "of the people", from λαός, laos, meaning "people" at large.
-The word lay (part of layperson, etc.) derives from the Greek word via Anglo-French lai, from Late Latin laicus.
+The term lay (part of layperson, etc.) derives from the Greek language via Anglo-French lai, from Late Latin laicus.

 Christian laity

 The person standing in the pulpit wearing vestments is a cleric, whereas the people seated below are of the laity.

-In many Christian denominations, including the Catholic and the Anglican churches, anyone who is not ordained as a deacon, priest (elder), or bishop is referred to as a layman or a laywoman.
+In many Christian denominations, including the Catholic and the Anglican churches, anyone who is not ordained as a deacon, priest (presbyter or elder), or bishop is referred to as a layman or a laywoman.